firebase/codelab-friendlychat-android/steps/index.lab.md

 ### Add google-services.json

-In order for your Android app to connect to Firebase, you must add a `google-services.json` file inside the `app` folder.
-For the purposes of this codelab we have provided a mock JSON file which will allow you to connect to the Emulator Suite.
+In order for your Android app to connect to Firebase, you must add a `google-services.json` file inside the `app` folder of your Android project.
+For the purposes of this codelab, we've provided a mock JSON file which will allow you to connect to the Firebase Emulator Suite.

 Copy the `mock-google-services.json` file into the `build-android-start/app` folder as `google-services.json`: